ControlCore-Project/concore/README.md

 ## Wire Format

 Concore payloads follow Python literal syntax compatible with `ast.literal_eval()`.
-All language implementations (Python, C++, Java, MATLAB) parse this shared format.
+The Python, C++, and Java implementations parse this shared format; the MATLAB and Verilog implementations currently support only flat numeric arrays derived from it.
 Supported value types include:

 * **Numbers** — integers and floats, including scientific notation (e.g., `1e3`, `-2.5`)
 * **Booleans** — `True` / `False` (converted to `1.0` / `0.0` in numeric contexts)